7 Ways to Prep Your Home for Holiday Guests

-Think about throwing a more relaxed get-together to make things easier on yourself.
+There's already enough on your plate, so consider throwing a more relaxed get together to make planning easier.
 Instead of a rigid schedule, make it an open house so guests can drop by as they please.
 Invite friends and family to bring food in a potluck style, but always be ready for a party crasher or three.
-Opt for holiday-inspired paper plates and cups so you don't spend hours washing dishes, and keep to-go containers ready while packing leftovers for guests to bring a taste of the party home with them.
+Opt for holiday-inspired paperware so you don't spend hours washing dishes, and keep to-go containers ready so guests can bring a taste of the party home with them.

-If you're expecting little ones, be sure you have whatever you need to keep them entertained throughout the evening.
-Whether it's toys, board games or game tables, their sure to enjoy hours of fun.
-When it's time to eat, feeding the kids first will make it easier for the adults to relax and hang out without worrying about their hangry children.
+If you're expecting young ones, be sure you'll have whatever you need to keep them entertained.
+Whether it's toys, board games or game tables, they're sure to enjoy hours of fun.
+When it's time to eat, feeding the kids first will make it easier for the adults to relax and mingle without worrying about their hangry children.

 shop all toys & games